 A breast ultrasound has no risk from radiation.
 It poses no risk to pregnant women.

 Breast ultrasound may miss small lumps or solid tumors that are commonly found with

 mammography.
-Being obese or having very large breasts may make the ultrasound less
+Being overweight or having very large breasts may make the ultrasound

 You may have risks depending on your specific health condition.
 Be sure to talk with

 your healthcare provider about any concerns you have before the procedure.

 How do I get ready for a breast ultrasound?

 Your healthcare provider will explain the procedure to you.
 Ask any questions you

 You may be asked to sign a consent form that gives permission to do the test.
 Read